-The benefit is suspended if the person does not attend the local employment office at least once every 30 calendar days or refuses a suitable job offer.
+The benefit is suspended if the insured does not attend the local employment office at least once every 30 calendar days or refuses a suitable job offer.

-Unemployment allowance (social assistance): Must be aged 16 up to the retirement age (except for early pensioners) and registered as unemployed with the employment service.
-The claimant must have 180 calendar days of employment in the 12 months before making the claim for the benefit, and personal income must be less than the value of the unemployment allowance.
+Unemployment allowance (social assistance): The insured must be aged 16 up to the retirement age (except for early pensioners), registered as unemployed with the employment service, have 180 calendar days of employment in the 12 months before making the claim for the benefit, and personal income must be less than the value of the unemployment allowance.
 Employment periods include full-time education, military service, rearing a child younger than age 7, treatment in a hospital, providing care for a sick person, or periods of disability or detention.